 Floor Leveling Symptoms are Hard to Ignore

 Floor leveling is the first step towards bringing a house back to its original state when the floors are sloping.
 Many homeowners live with sloping floors, doors that will not shut, and windows that are hard to close.
-Cracks form along the walls, there are bumps in the floors, and one very common complaint is that the floors squeak.
+Cracks form along the walls, there are bumps in the floors, and very commonly, floors will squeak.
 Homeowners find it troubling to get a glass of milk in the middle of the night without waking up the entire household.
 Worse of all, these sloping floors are generally caused by a shifting or sinking house, and this poses serious safety issues, especially when there are children who reside there.

 Floor Leveling of Older Homes is an Important Measure in Earthquake Country

-In Earthquake Country, in Los Angeles and Southern California, a shifting or sinking house has but one gravest consequence: the Big One may cause a home with severe sloping floors to slide off its foundation completely.
-This kind of damage will incur thousands upon thousands of dollars in damage, not only due to the loss and damage of the valuables within the home, but to the loss and damage of the structure of the home itself.
-At this point, the repairs are no longer an investment in the home.
-They are a deterrent to any family’s lifestyle.
-Acting faster is the best way to protect your interests and your loved ones, providing you with peace of mind.
+In Earthquake Country, in Los Angeles and Southern California, a shifting or sinking house has one grave consequence: the Big One may cause a home with severe sloping floors to slide off its foundation completely.
+This kind of damage will incur thousands upon thousands of dollars in damage, not only due to the loss and damage of valuables within the home, but also the loss and damage to the structure of the home itself.
+At this point the repairs are no longer an investment in the home, They are a necessary to regain a family’s lifestyle.
+Acting fast is the best way to protect your interests and your loved ones, providing you with peace of mind.

 How is Floor Leveling Measured?